haloz/java-tdd-katas/FizzBuzz/README.md

 breaktime.
 Next maths lesson is on Thursday.
 Get coding!

 Write a program that prints the numbers from 1 to 100.
 But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
-For numbers which are multiples of both three and five print "main.java.FizzBuzz?".
+For numbers which are multiples of both three and five print "FizzBuzz".

 Sample output: